joshuar/go-hass-agent/docs/development/sensors.md

 ### Attributes() interface{}

 Any additional attributes or state/values you would like to associate with the sensor.
-This should be formatted as a `struct{}` that can be marshaled into valid JSON.
+This should be formatted as a `struct{}` that can be marshalled into valid JSON.

 ## Managing sensor updates